MHindermann/mas/text/draft.md

 Second, systematic biases were identified and removed.
 The most prevalent bias was an due to a suggestion's type.
 As stated above, the reconciliation service API was not constrained by type but had access to the complete Wikidata database.
 Since Wikidata is an ontology that encompasses everything, it also features types whose concepts cannot qualify as subject terms (at least in the present context).
 The most prominent example is the type Q13442814 "scholarly article".
 Wikidata contains the metadata of many scholarly articles.
 Now, for some of our keywords, there is a scholarly article with a title that exactly matches the keyword; and since there is no restriction concerning the type, the scholarly article is suggested with high confidence (see https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API for details).
 For example, [keyword/article].
 To generalize, suggestions with types whose concepts are proper names are usually incorrect.
 Based on this observation, suggestions with the following types were rejected: "scholarly article", "clinical trial", "scientific journal", "academic journal", "open access journal", "thesis", "doctoral thesis", "natural number".
 Suggestions with the following types were manually verified (i.e., checked for correctness): "human", "album", "film", "musical group", "business", "literary work", "television series", "organization", "family name", "written work", "video game", "single, television series episode", "painting", "commune of France", "city of the United States", "magazine", "studio album", "year", "nonprofit organization", "border town", "international organization", "political party", "software", "song", "website", "article comic strip", "collection", "commune of Italy", "fictional human", "film", "government agency", "village", "academic journal article", "female given name", "poem".

 With these improvements in place, each keyword with a suggestion was assigned a QID via the "Add cloumns from reconciled values"-function (and similar for YSO and MeSH identifiers).
 The data was then exported and saved as `/keywords/keywords_reference.json`.
 Keywords with a QID now constitute 69% of all keywords and 78% of their total occurrences in the sample data set, but these numbers are significantly lower for the MeSH identifier (53.6% of all keywords with only 28.8% of all occurrences) and especially low for the YSO identifier (26.9% of all keywords with 11% of all occurrences).
 In both cases, the problem is due to the fact that Wikidata's mapping of MeSH respectively YSO is only partial.
 There can be two reasons for this state of affairs for a given entry: either there is no match between Wikidata and YSO or MeSH (after all, Wikidata is much larger than MeSH and YSO taken together), or there is a match but it has not yet been added to the mapping.
-In the latter case, at least with respect to YSO, there is a solution: Finto provides a REST-sytle API to access the YSO vocabulary directly (see https://api.finto.fi/).
+In the latter case, at least with respect to YSO, there is a solution: Finto provides a REST-style API to access the YSO vocabulary directly (see https://api.finto.fi/).
 For each keyword in the list of reference keywords that lacks a YSO identifier, the Finto API is queried; if a term turns up, it is added to the keyword.
 The effect of this second reconcilement is detailed in Figure 4.
 It is achieved by calling `Keywords.enrich_with_yso` on `/keywords/keywords_reference.json` and saving the output as `/keywords/keywords_reference_master.json`

 ~~~~{.Python caption="enrich_with_yso"}
 keywords_reference = Utility.load_json(DIR + "/keywords/keywords_reference.json")